31 March 2025

 Achieving equality and gender pay equity is a pressing and complex challenge that we are committed to solving at AustralianSuper.
 While we are proud of our efforts to date, more work is needed to tackle the systemic drivers of pay inequity and overcome barriers to fair and equitable participation at work for all.

-Data and transparency remain central to our Diversity, Equity and Inclusion strategy and we are committed to learning, improving, and sharing our progress as we work toward meaningful and lasting change.
+Data and transparency remain central to our Diversity, Equity and Inclusion (DEI) strategy and we are committed to learning, improving, and sharing our progress as we work toward meaningful and lasting change.

 "Each of us has to step up, act more quickly and with more urgency to get to zero."